anyarlene/Spotify-/README.md

 # Spotify-
-Some key insights which can be used as data base analytical base by a music label are deducted from this data set.
+Some key insights which can be used as data analytical base by a music label are deducted from this data set.